Convex-Dev/convex/docs/coding-principles.md

 You can also reduce execution costs by statically linking to referred accounts like `#1234/foo` rather than performing dynamic lookups.
 This is a good strategy as you if you are sure that you are referring to a fixed target address.

-## Design principles
+## Convex Core Technology Implementation

 ### Immutable first

-Everything is an immutable data structure, with the exception of necessary mutable values for either:
+Everything is an immutable data structure.

-1. Locally managed state
-2. Lazy computation / caching
+Convex can be considered as a pure, functional system where pure functions produce new pure immutable data structures - most importantly the updated global state.

+Internally, there are some mutable values used for either locally managed state, lazy computation or efficient caching.
+These however are not visible to CVM code, and should be considered purely as internal optimisations.

-### Trust the JVM
+### Exploit the JVM

-We unashamedly exploit the JVM as an excellent runtime platform for decentralised systems.
+We unashamedly exploit the benefits of JVM as an excellent runtime platform for decentralised systems.
 It's very good at what it does, in particular the following attributes are very useful:

 - Efficient GC of short-lived objects.
-Much cheaper than C++ heap allocations, in fact.
+Often much cheaper than C++ heap allocations.
 - Fast JIT compiler.
-Close enough to C++ that we don't care.
+For well written code, performance is close enough to C++ that it is never a significant concern.
 - Rich runtime library.
-We don't need many external dependencies, which add complexity and present security risks.
+We don't need many external dependencies, which add complexity to the core implementation and present security risks.
 - Memory safety.
 No buffer overflows to worry about.
 - Portability.
 This makes it easy to deploy pretty much anywhere.

 The use of a memory-managed runtime is of particular importance to this project.
-We absolutely require top class garbage collection to clear unnecessary data from memory while also ensuring that we can exploit structural sharing of persistent data structures.
+We absolutely require top class garbage collection to clear unnecessary data from memory while also ensuring that we can exploit structural sharing of persistent immutable data structures.
+Without garbage collection, such structural sharing can become complex and expensive.

 We also need the exploit soft references for lazy loading of data structures that can be evicted when no longer required.
 Alternative means of managing this (reference counting etc.) were judged infeasible for performance and complexity reasons.

-### Canonical format
+### Canonical Encoding format

-Our data representations make use of a single, canonical data format.
+Our data representations make use of a single, canonical data encoding format.
 Advantages:

 - Sorting order guaranteed and stable
 - Better caching / de-duplication with hashes
-- Identity comparison == hash
+- Identity comparison == hash equality

 ### Defensive coding